jensens/collective.recipe.appengine/README.rst

 Options
 ^^^^^^^

+eggs
-:eggs: Package names to be installed.
+    Package names to be installed. lib-directory
-:lib-directory: Destination directory for the libraries.
-Default is
+    Destination directory for the libraries.
+Default is distlib. use-zipimport
-    `distlib`.
-:use-zipimport: If `true`, a zip file with the libraries is created
-    instead of a directory.
-The zip filename will be the value of `lib-directory` plus `.zip`.
+    If `true`, a zip file with the libraries is created instead of a directory.
+The zip filename will be the value of `lib-directory` plus `.zip`. ignore-globs
-:ignore-globs: A list of glob patterns to not be copied from the library.
+    A list of glob patterns to not be copied from the library. ignore-packages
-:ignore-packages: A list of top-level package names or modules to be ignored.
+    A list of top-level package names or modules to be ignored.
     This is useful to ignore dependencies that won't be used.
-Some packages may install distribute, setuptools or pkg_resources but these are not very useful on App Engine, so you can set them to be ignored, for example.
+Some packages may install distribute, setuptools or pkg_resources but these are not very useful on App Engine, so you can set them to be ignored, for example. delete-safe
-:delete-safe: If `true`, always move `lib-directory` to a temporary directory
-    inside the parts dir as a backup when building, instead of deleting it.
+    If `true`, always move `lib-directory` to a temporary directory inside the parts dir as a backup when building, instead of deleting it.
     This is to avoid accidental deletion if `lib-directory` is badly configured.
 Default to `true`.